Blog post

 Self-checkout enables your staff to work in a new way - it’s not to replace them.
 Instead, it frees up their time, gives them a new purpose and makes their role in the customer experience even more important.
 Self-checkout improves your level of service and gives your customers more freedom.

-Sweden's retail giant, Lagerhaus went from two regular POS to 4-10 self-checkouts plus the one stationery POS (which are only used if necessary) giving them 11 checkout points.
+Sweden's retail giant, Lagerhaus went from two regular POS to 4-10 self-checkouts plus one stationary POS (which are only used if necessary) giving them 11 checkout points.

 The average basket size has increased by roughly 33% percent.